 Well, it is actually not that difficult.
-The simple truth is, official government statistics are distorted and they give a false picture of reality.
+Official government statistics are distorted and they give a false picture of reality.
 Perhaps an example from my own life will bring the issue into clear focus.
 My wife is an IPV counselor.
 She provides free counseling to victims of domestic violence through a local non-profit organization.
 I do a bit of IPV counseling myself to support her and bring a male voice in when needed.
-We thus have a direct window into the phenomenon of IPV.
-What we found over the years is quite interesting.
+We thus have a direct window into the phenomenon of IPV, and what we found over the years is quite interesting.
 We find (in line with recent studies) that most couples report bidirectional violence.
 That is, in intimate relationships, it is most often the case that both partners are engaging in violent acts.
 We also find that men in relationships are about equally likely to report experiencing IPV as women.
 That is, men beat women and women beat men.
 What’s more remarkable is that, of all the men that we have seen over the years who have reported forms of IPV in their relationships to us, not a single one has ever reported to police!
 That is, men experience violence, but they keep their mouths shut about it.
 Even when we encourage them to report the violence they experience, they don’t.
-This remarkable observation calls into question the utility of official police statistics which, in this light, seem entirely useless and unrepresentative of actual social reality!
-If you use police statistics to paint a picture of IPV, your picture is distorted and untrue.
+This remarkable observation calls into question the utility of official police statistics which, in this light, seem entirely useless and unrepresentative of actual social reality.

 So, is violence against men “invisibalized”?
 Clearly it is.
 The notion that women are primarily the victims of IPV is erroneous and can only be supported by ignoring the evidence or using biased police statistics, which is exactly what outlets like Huffpost do (see Vagianos, 2014).
 Is this a problem?
 It most certainly is.
 More and more studies show that all forms of violence, whether they be physical, psychological, emotional, or even spiritual, have long term negative consequences for individuals and society (Sosteric 2013).
 In other words, it doesn’t make you strong, it makes you damaged.
-What’s more, traditional “feminist” approaches to treatments, treatments which assume patriarchy as the cause, have been singularly unsuccessful in improving IPV statistics and recidivism rates (Graham-Kevan 2007), just as we might expect since patriarchy isn’t the real cause.
-Sadly, it is all a bunch of radical hot air, really.
+What’s more, traditional “feminist” approaches to treatments, treatments which assume patriarchy as the cause, have been singularly unsuccessful in improving IPV statistics and recidivism rates (Graham-Kevan 2007).
+It’s a bunch of radical hot air, really.

-Now of course, having said all this, I want to point out, I’m not bashing females or feminism here.
-Like I said above, men are equally violent.
-The sad truth is, we all participate in the psychopathology caused by The System.
-As regards feminism, there is definately something to be said for feminist theories of patriarchal domination.
+Now of course, having said all this, I want to point out, I’m not bashing feminism here.
+There is something to be said for feminist theories of patriarchal domination.
 We should not forget that barely a hundred years ago, women could not vote, were considered weak and emotional, and were seen as generally incapable of making meaningful and rational decisions.
-Women were, and in fact still are, dominated by a patriarchy that diminishes the female sex, exposes them to violence, undervalues their social contributions (women are generally paid less than their male counterparts), and generally oppresses them down.
+Women were, and in fact still are, dominated by a patriarchy that diminishes the female sex, exposes them to violence, undervalues their social contributions, and generally oppresses them down.
 Down to this day, stereotypical male characteristics (and individuals) are elevated (strength, competition, rationality) while female characteristics are devalued.
 In other words, patriarchy is real.
-Patriarchy does exist, it does have an impact, and we should not deny it.
-We need to thank the feminists for all their great work in exposing and fighting what is a pernicious, deeply embedded, and highly immoral aspect of all human cultures.
-In other words, respect and props to the feminists for all the great work they’ve done over the years!
-All I’m saying here is we (and by “we”, I mean sociologists, students, and society) need to take a closer look because our current understanding of IPV is off base, biased, and totally inadequate.
+It does have an impact and we should not make the same mistake the feminists do of ignoring (or actually suppressing, as Straus (2010) notes), an important part of reality.
+All I’m saying here is we (and by “we”, I mean sociologists, students, and society) need to take a closer look because our current understanding of IPV is off base and totally inadequate.

 Anthony Abayomi Adebayo, Domestic Violence against Men: Balancing the Gender Issues in Nigeria.
 American Journal of Sociological Research, Vol. 4 No. 1, 2014, pp. 14-19.